Marjorie Taylor Greene responds to two "swatting" incidents back to back at her home

-Georgia Representative Marjorie Taylor Greene has been "swatted" twice in two days, Rome Police confirm.
+U.S. Representative Marjorie Taylor Greene of Georgia has been "swatted" twice in two days, Rome (GA) Police confirm.
 Swatting is when a person calls police with false information to send armed officers to a home or business.

 They said swatting is a serious crime and are pursuing criminal charges.